 - More heavily discounted: Has been on the market for longer (launched in April 2009).

-If the count of relative strengths (bullet points above) is taken as a measure, the D5000 comes out slightly ahead of the 1100D (6 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D5000 emerges as the winner of the match-up (8 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 1100D vs Nikon D5000